- Initial versions of the mapping method can be seen as far back as in Leonardo Da Vinci’s personal notes from the 15th century.

 What is the mapping method of note-taking?

-The mapping method of note-taking provides a graphical representation of information, ideas, facts, and concepts.
+The mapping method of note-taking, also known as “concept mapping,” provides a graphical representation of information, ideas, facts, and concepts.
 The format involves writing the main topic into the center of the document and connecting related subtopics, ideas, and concepts through branches, images, and colors.

 Mapping, similar to the charting method, maximizes active participation in note-takers as it requires them to organize facts, ideas, and information in a logical map.
 While the charting method utilizes charts for visualization purposes, the mapping method uses maps.